mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 <!----->
 Jason is running beside me, his words of encouragement hit me well.
 Instantly, the pain in my lower back disappears.
 I am back in the aero-bars, picking off every rider ahead of me.

-It is the rider behind me that is my motivation.
-I wonder, _"Will Kevin catch me before we get back into town?"_
+But it's the rider behind me that is my motivation.
+I am wondering, _"Will Kevin catch me before we get back into town?"_

 Highway 97 is coned off for the cyclists and this is fast descent back to _Penticton_.
 I pre-rode this segment a year ago and noted as the valley warmed, convective winds blowing uphill make for some tricky handling with a TT bike.
 The wind I was expecting is not nearly as intense today.

-Head down and pressure on the pedals, Kevin is still coming.
+Head down and pressure on the pedals, remember Kevin is still coming.

 _Skaha Lake Road_ and I am back on the closed road into town.
 This is my first look at the race leaders, almost half way done with their marathon.
 How these runners are moving is incomprehensible.